nikwin/nikwin.github.io/index.md

 layout: default
 ---

+Why Not Games makes independent video games that expand what the medium can say.

 ## Nikhil Murthy's Syphilisation

 *Nikhil Murthy's Syphilisation* is a post-colonial 4X game where you play a student doing a group report on Gandhi, Churchill and the Raj.
 It eXplores space left uncharted by the genre and so proposes alternatives to established systems.